 • Recoiling rifles

-These are powered by an internal spring that you compress by either cocking the action via a break-barrel, underlever or sidelever
+These are powered by an internal spring or gas ram that you compress by either cocking the action via a break-barrel, underlever or sidelever

 • Precharged pneumatics

 which run on compressed air and are totally recoilless when you fire them.